 • Eat extra vegetables.

 • Try meditation.
 Learn to breathe – you don't need to attend classes or anything if you don't want to, but try simple things first like having a mantra to remind yourself that you can and appreciate yourself despite it all.

-• Decide where you want to put your money – for example supplements, sticking to one thing for at least six months, then consider adding something in addtion.
+• Decide where you want to put your money – for example, supplements, sticking to one thing for at least six months, then consider adding something in addition.
 Start to see what else is there for you and structure your life around supporting your health.

 Click here to learn more about Megan's exercise programme, Zero to Hero.